Renewal of Certification: Recommendation Letters and Endorsement Letters

 Who is required to submit a letter of recommendation and where should it be sent?

-Lay chaplains applying for renewal of certification will need to request a letter of recommendation from their pastor or a priest in active ministry.
+Lay chaplains applying for renewal of certification will need to request a letter of recommendation from their pastor or a priest in active ministry (serving in the chaplains Diocese of Ministry).
 The letter should be addressed to the Chair of the Certification Commission and mailed to the NACC national office.
 Letter is to be a signed and dated original on letterhead and received within one year of application for renewal of certification.

 What should be included in the letter of recommendation?